Acne Scar Treatment (Singapore) CAN Be 100% Effective

 1. Damaging Acne Scar Treatments

-Fractional lasers damage small columns of skin leaving normal areas in between, so there is much faster recovery and much less side effects ( such as burns/infection/hyperpigmentation/scar worsening).
+Fractional lasers damage small columns of skin leaving normal areas in between, so there is much faster recovery and fewer side effects ( such as burns/infection/hyperpigmentation/scar worsening).

 - Fractional ablative – works better on surface irregularities (box and ice pick scars)